 The first method - known as selecting elliptic curve domain parameters at random - is the most conservative choice because it offers a probabilistic guarantee against future special purpose attacks of a similar nature to the Menezes-Okamoto-Vanstone and the Semaev-Smart-Satoh-Araki attacks described in Section B.1.
 However, existing implementations of Schoof's algorithm are less efficient than implementations of the other parameter selection methods (but in the case of Satoh's algorithm and its improvements, the discrepancy may be negligible).
 The second method - known as selecting elliptic curve domain parameters using complex multiplication - generates parameters more efficiently than the first method.
-The third method - known as selecting elliptic curve domain parameters from a special family - also generates parameters more efficiently than the first method, and has the added attraction than some special families of curves (such as the family of Koblitz curves) enable tricks to speedupacceleration of computations likesuch as point scalar multiplication.
+The third method - known as selecting elliptic curve domain parameters parameters more efficiently than the first method.
+The third method - known as selecting elliptic curves) enable acceleration than some special families of curves (such as the family of Koblitz curves) enable acceleration of computations such as scalar multiplication.
 However despite their efficiency benefits, the second and third methods should be used with a good deal of caution because they produce parameters which may be susceptible to future special-purpose attacks.

 An attractive refinement of the idea of selecting elliptic curve domain parameters at random is the idea of selecting elliptic curve domain parameters verifiably at random.
 This involves selecting parameters at random from a seed in such a way that the parameters cannot be pre-determined.
 It is appealing because the seed provides evidence that can be verified by anyone that no "trapdoors" have been placed in the parameters.
-One method of selecting parameters verifiably at random is specified in Section 3.1.3 and also in ANSI X9.62 [X9.62b][X9.62a].
+One method of selecting parameters verifiably at random is specified in Section 3.1.3 and also in ANS X9.62.

-SEC 2 [SEC 2] GEC 1 [GEC 1] - a companion document to this document - provides a list of precomputed elliptic curve domain parameters at a variety of commonly required security levels that implementers may use when implementing the schemes in this document.
+SEC 2 [SEC 2] - a companion document to this document - provides a list of precomputed elliptic curve domain parameters at a variety of commonly required security levels that implementers may use when implementing the schemes in this document.
 Use of these precomputed parameters is strongly recommended in order to foster interoperability.

-Once elliptic curve domain parameters have been generated, either by the users themselves' or by a third party, it is desirable to receive some assurance that the parameters are valid: - that is that the parameters possess the arithmetic properties expected from secure parameters.
+Once elliptic curve domain parameters have been generated, either by the users themselves or by a third party, it is desirable to receive some assurance that the parameters are valid: that the parameters possess the arithmetic properties expected from secure parameters.
 Parameter validation mitigates against inadvertent generation of insecure parameters caused by coding errors, and against deliberate attempts to trick users into using insecure parameters.

-Additional information on the generation and validation of elliptic curve domain parameters can be found in ANSI X9.62 [X9.62b] [X9.62a], ANSI X9.63 [X9.63], and IEEE P1363 [1363] [P1363].
+Additional information on the generation and validation of elliptic curve domain parameters can be found in ANS X9.62 [X9.62b], ANS X9.63 [X9.63], and IEEE 1363 [1363].